What Are The Most Popular IB Subjects in 2025?

 Frequently Asked Questions

 Not at all.
 Popular doesn't mean easy.
 Popularity reflects factors like availability, perceived usefulness, and university requirements more than difficulty.
 Always check pass rates and score distributions for specific subjects rather than assuming popular means simple.
-You can also explore different subjects with our extensive IB Revision resources.

 Do universities prefer certain IB subjects over others?

-Universities care about whether you've taken the right subjects for your intended degree, not whether those subjects are popular.
 If you're applying for Engineering, for example, they want Maths HL and Physics HL.
-That said, traditional academic subjects at Higher Level (History, Sciences, Languages, Maths) are generally well-regarded because they demonstrate rigorous thinking.
+However, traditional academic subjects at Higher Level - History, Sciences, Languages, Maths - are well-regarded because they demonstrate rigorous thinking.

 Final Thoughts

 The most popular IB subjects reflect what works for many students.
-Maths, English, History, and Biology dominate because they're widely available, well-supported, and valued by universities.
+English, Maths, History, and Biology dominate because they're widely available, well-supported, and valued by universities.

 Popular subjects are popular for good reasons.
 They offer strong resources, experienced teachers, and clear pathways to university.
 But they're not automatically the right choices for you.